Mwags24/Brevolium_Notebook/_posts/2020-11-23-Poster_Page..md

-### Disscussion points
+## Discussion

-As Seen in the PCR graphs There is a very clear genetic difference between the two symbiont populations.
+As seen in the PCR graphs there is a very clear genetic difference between the two symbiont populations.
 Enough difference to classify the populations as different species (30%), could even be enough to consider them indifferent geneses.​
-Transcriptome data was unused prior – allows for more acurate identification as well as identification of the genes under selection.
+Transcriptome data was unused prior – allows for more accurate identification as well as identification of the genes under selection.
 Becoming more common in identification studies in other animals.​
 Genes that encode for metabolism and photosynthesis were found to be under selection.​ Identifying and understanding the differences in symbionts can help better inform conservation efforts.​

-​
-​
 ​

 # Conclusion